Minivera/mechanic/README.md

     end step
 end factory

-begin function createStuff() returns MonsterFactory.produce
+// External means that this function will be callable from tools running this mechanic code begin external function createStuff() returns MonsterFactory.produce
     // I can create an anonymous factory that extends another one begin factory GoblinFactory from MonsterFactory
         begin produce